MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-InventoryVisibity-provider.md

 ## Prerequisites

-Inventory Visibilty add in is a first party out of the box addin that will be available as part of Intelligent Order Management product.
+Inventory Visibilty add in is a first party out of the box add-in that will be available as part of Dynamics 365 Intelligent Order Management.
 In order to add this provider for use in orchestration below are some key configurations to validate and update post installation.

 1. Navigate to Inventory Visibility -> **Index And Reservations site map area**